jehiah/pulse/README.md

 - minion - This is the agent that runs at places where you want to debug from.
 It makes a TLS connection to CNC and waits for incoming test requests to be executed.
 Dependencies: mtr command (ubuntu: apt-get install mtr-tiny)

+## Important

+This code will only work against Go 1.5 .
+Before building you must copy misc/patch_dialtimer.go into the net package's directory (in my case it lives in /usr/local/go/src/net/ ).
+We must do this hack in order to get DNS and Connect timings for http test.

 ## Build instructions

 	go get github.com/turbobytes/pulse